101 How to Fix Bad Posture (Know the Back Pain Symptoms & Side Effects)

 Correct posture can also help to prevent muscle strain, back and muscle pain, and overuse injuries and disorders.
 In addition to all of these benefits, correct posture improves circulation and digestion.
 When you have incorrect posture, you compress your gastrointestinal system and this can produce bad posture side effects like acid reflux and constipation.

 Our posture is often neglected but it does a lot for us.
 Many of us spend our days sitting at desks, sitting in our cars, and looking down at laptops and phones which can train our muscles to move into a forward head posture without us realizing it.
-The forward head posture consists of hunched shoulders, a forward-jutting chin, and an upward tilted head.
+The forward head posture consists of hunched shoulders, a forward-jutting chin, and an upward-tilted head.
 This posture is extremely common and bad posture side effects include neck, shoulder, and back pain in many of our patients.

 How To Fix Bad Posture